 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-Loans and receivables, including accrued income and other current assets (excluding advances and prepayments), due from related parties and fixed deposit under lien, are measured at amortised cost using the effective interest method, less any impairment.
+Loans and receivables, including trade and other receivables (excluding advances and prepayments), due from related parties and fixed deposit under lien, are measured at amortised cost using the effective interest method, less any impairment.
 Interest income is recognised by applying the effective interest rate, except for short-term receivables when the recognition of interest would be immaterial.